 Detect

 Detect is an automated service that verifies incoming invoices and their supplier details.
-Its checks and notifications help companies automate invoice processing, detect potential fraud attempts, and prevent errors in payments and accounting.
-The service is integrated into the invoice receiving flow, ensuring that notifications can be shown in the right context.
+It helps companies automate invoice processing, identify potential fraud attempts, and prevent errors in payments and accounting.
+Detect is integrated into the invoice receiving flow, so notifications appear in the right context alongside the invoice.

 VAT check